scalabli/quo/docs/quickstart.rst

 virtualenv
 ----------

-Virtualenv is probably what you want to use for developing Click applications.
+Virtualenv is probably what you want to use for developing Quo applications.

 What problem does virtualenv solve?
-Chances are that you want to use it for other projects besides your Click script.
+Chances are that you want to use it for other projects besides your Quo script.
 But the more projects you have, the more likely it is that you will be working with different versions of Python itself, or at least different versions of Python libraries.
 Let's face it: quite often libraries break backwards